Train swapping: North Korea's Kim reliant on Chinese for summit transport

 It’s not clear when China provided the train engines to North Korea, or under what conditions.

-Asked about the apparent change in locomotives and whether China had provided them, Chinese Foreign Ministry spokesman Lu Kang said he not paid much attention to that issue.
+Asked about the apparent change in locomotives and whether China had provided them, Chinese Foreign Ministry spokesman Lu Kang said he had not paid much attention to that issue.

-“I don’t know whether changing the train has any particular meaning toward your appraisal of the situation,” he told a daily news briefing on Tuesday.
+“I don’t know whether changing the train has any particular meaning towards your appraisal of the situation,” he told a daily news briefing on Tuesday.

 China, however, provided a “transport guarantee” for Kim’s train travel, Lu said, without elaborating, likely referring to ensuring his train was able to proceed smoothly across China.